sercankulcu/sercankulcu.github.io/_pages/art-webgl.md

   <a class="art-card" href="/art/webgl/kar-lambasi/">
     <img src="/images/art/webgl/kar-lambasi.png" alt="Snow falling through the light of an old street lamp beside a snowy house with a lit window, rendered in 3D" loading="lazy" width="960" height="540">
     <span class="art-title">Snow Under a Lamp</span>
-    <span class="art-meta">A quiet side street in heavy snow at night: flakes glowing in the warm cone of an old lamp, a car half buried, icicles over a lit window and footprints to the door slowly filling · three.js · 48 s loop</span>
+    <span class="art-meta">A quiet side street in heavy snow at night: flakes glowing in the warm cone of an old lamp and glinting on the ground, snow-laden pines, a car half buried, icicles over a lit window and footprints to the door slowly filling · three.js · 48 s loop</span>
   </a>

   <a class="art-card" href="/art/webgl/alacakaranlik-feneri/">